 What Is Water Weight?

-Before we can discuss how to lose water weight, it’s important to understand what exactly water retention is and what causes it.
+Before we can discuss how to reduce water weight, it’s important to understand what exactly water retention is and what causes it.

 Glycogen holds on to a lot of water.
-In fact, for each gram of glycogen in storage, there are three grams of water attached to it.
+In fact, research shows that for each gram of glycogen in storage, there are three grams of water attached to it.
 As you can imagine, that can add up to quite a bit of extra weight.
-(3)

 Dieting or increasing your exercise routine creates an energy deficit, and when there’s not enough glucose available, your body has to pull from those glycogen stores for extra energy.